ewels/hemnet-commuter/README.md

 * Customisable map marker display with colours and icons.
 For example:
   * Continuous colour scales showing graduation of price / commute times etc
   * Map marker icons showing rating, bidding status, and many more.
+* Auto-translation of house description texts to your language of choice

 #### Example screenshot: